Amy Coney Barrett tested negative for coronavirus, last had contact with Trump on Saturday, White House says

 The vast majority of people who get the coronavirus, even those in the most at-risk older age groups, recover safely.

 Senate Majority Leader Mitch McConnell, R-Ky., on "The Hugh Hewitt Show" Friday morning said the Barrett confirmation would move ahead despite the president's diagnosis.
+He later in the morning said that the Barrett confirmation would continue "[f]ull steam ahead."
 Congressional hearings that were initially scheduled for Friday are continuing as planned as well.

 Fox News' Jason Donner contributed to this report.